One small step: Legacy and cultural impact

 When Pete Conrad of Apollo 12 became the third man to walk on the Moon, on November 19, 1969, his first words referenced Armstrong.
 The shorter of the two, when Conrad stepped from the LM onto the surface he proclaimed "Whoopie!
 Man, that may have been a small one for Neil, but that's a long one for me."

 Things named after the quote include a 1999 Star Trek: Voyager episode, the 2008 documentary film One Small Step: The Story of the Space Chimps, as well as a 2018 animated short film, a 1990 novella and the 2019 non-fiction book One Giant Leap.

 The sculpture of Armstrong at Purdue University has an inscription of the quote.

 The quote has been described by Richard Gray for weather.com as the most famous disputed quote in history.
 Ian Crouch of The New Yorker has described the quote as "among the most famous proclamations of the [20th] century".

 In December 2020, the One Small Step to Protect Human Heritage in Space Act was enacted, to protect American lunar landing sites.

+A Chinese quote similar to and probably translated or derived from Armstrong's (向前一小步，文明一大步 (xiàngqián yī xiǎo bù, wénmíng yī dà bù), lit.
+'One small step forward, one big step for civilisation') is often placed at urinals in China to encourage users to move closer and reduce the risk of urine falling onto the floor.